‘The View’ Clash: Meghan McCain Calls Co-Host ‘So Rude’ After Ana Navarro Tells Her ‘Don’t Scream At Me!’

 Friday morning’s episode of The View contained some intense moments as a discussion among the ladies at the table led to a fiery faceoff.
 The topic of discussion was the current story about the whistleblower situation playing out in Washington, D.C. and things took a loud, heated turn as the talk progressed.

-Mediaite shares the clip that shows Meghan McCain taking charge of the discussion at one point as the other co-hosts of The View piped in as they could.
+Mediaite shared a clip that shows Meghan McCain taking charge of the discussion at one point as the other co-hosts of The View pipe in when they could.
 Meghan said that while the left seems to consider Wikileaks founder Julian Assange to be fine, she thinks he’s a terrorist.

 This statement caused some confusion for Joy, who said she completely disagrees with the characterization that liberals embrace Assange’s actions.
 Later in the conversation, Ana said that she has a problem with both Assange and the current whistleblower situation, but she thinks there’s a significant difference between the two.

-Some viewers may have missed the quick moment that came about 2 minutes and 35 seconds into the segment where Meghan tried to interject as Ana talked.
+Some viewers may have missed the quick moment that came about 2 minutes and 35 seconds into the segment in which Meghan tried to interject as Ana talked.
 Joy quietly pointed to Meghan and basically motioned to her to step back, noting that Ana was talking.
 Meghan gave Joy quite the facial expression, clearly not appreciating Joy making an effort to ensure Ana had the floor to speak.

 Later in the clip, Navarro got feisty as she talked about what she feels are efforts by the administration to distract the country.
-She mentioned Rudy Giuliani’s bizarre Thursday night interview and added something about a recent revelation about White House adviser Stephen Miller’s dating life.
+She mentioned Rudy Giuliani’s bizarre Thursday night interview and noted a recent revelation about White House adviser Stephen Miller’s dating life.

 McCain said she didn’t know what that meant as the audience laughed, and Navarro seemingly teased Meghan about her sense of humor.
 As the segment continued, the two ladies ended up talking over one another.